 All in all, it’s just over $400 million of unclaimed money.

-What is the MLC?
+What is the MLC in Music?

-The MLC is the org setup by the US government (after the MMA was signed into law) and went into operation January 1st, 2021.
+The MLC is the organization setup by the US government (after the MMA was signed into law) and went into operation January 1st, 2021.
 It collects mechanical royalties from DSPs (streaming services) and distributes them to songwriters (and publishers).

 Stay with me!
 I know there were a lot of scary words in this sentence.
 I’m going to break this down very, very plainly.
 Spend the next 5 minutes with me and you’ll walk away an expert (and hopefully much richer).